HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/HCLCacheMaintenance-9.1.12.md

        onlineInactiveEntriesMaintenance:
 ```

-Use the out-of-the-box configuration in `/SETUP/hcl-cache/cache_cfg.yaml` as a starting point.
+As a starting point, it is recommended that the out-of-the-box configuration in `/SETUP/hcl-cache/cache_cfg.yaml` be used.

-> For list configuration such as `cleanupRate`, customizations must re-define the whole list instead of individual elements
+> For list configurations such as `cleanupRate`, customizations must re-define the whole list instead of individual elements